Chart Color Schemes

 Ormeau (East) - Stapylton hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Ormeau (East) - Stapylton has a median age of 32 years, which is lower than the Rest of Queensland average of 41 and significantly under the Australian median of 38.
-Compared to the Rest of Queensland, Ormeau (East) - Stapylton has a higher proportion of residents aged 35-44 at 17.0%, but fewer residents aged 65-74 at 5.3%.
-Between the censuses of June 2021 and June 2026, the proportion of the population aged 15 to 24 increased from 13.3% to 15.1%, while the proportion aged 5 to 14 decreased from 18.7% to 15.9%.
-By 2041, demographic modeling suggests significant changes in Ormeau (East) - Stapylton's age profile.
-The 25 to 34 cohort is projected to grow by 57%, adding 1,076 residents to reach a total of 2,975.
+Ormeau (East) - Stapylton has a median age of 32 years, which is lower than the Rest of Qld average of 41 and significantly under the Australian median of 38.
+Compared to Rest of Qld, Ormeau (East) - Stapylton has a higher proportion of residents aged 35-44 at 17.0%, but fewer residents aged 65-74 at 5.3%.
+Between the 2021 Census and the present day, the 15 to 24 age group has increased from 13.3% to 15.1% of the population, while the 5 to 14 cohort has declined from 18.7% to 15.9%.
+Demographic projections suggest that Ormeau (East) - Stapylton's age profile will change significantly by 2041.
+The 25 to 34 age group is projected to grow the most, increasing by 57% to reach 2,975 residents.